-\Registration in FOUN1019 reduces the number of credits which can be taken in free electives at Level I.
+^{}Registration in FOUN1019 reduces the number of credits which can be taken in free electives at Level I.

-\\Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level.
+^{}Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level.

-\\\Electives MUST include at least three (3) Humanities and Education courses outside of department of major.
+^{}Electives MUST include at least three (3) Humanities and Education courses outside of department of major.

-&lt;sup>†ECEM students who are desirous of pursuing the minor in Integrated Marketing Communication (IMC), but who are already required to take either IMCC2601 or MKTG2001 as part of their major, should bear in mind that IMCC2601 cannot be used to satisfy both the major and minor.
-These students are therefore advised to register for one of the other Level II courses under the IMC minor.
-Similarly, ECEM students who wish to pursue the minor in English Language, Writing and Speech, cannot use LANG3101 which is required for the major to also satisfy the minor; and are advised to register for one on the following courses which are treated as substitutes: LING2701: Applied Speech Production; HUMN2201: Literature and Ideas in the Caribbean I or COMM2705: Electronic Publishing.
+[†]ECEM students who are desirous of pursuing the minor in Integrated Marketing Communication (IMC), but who are already required to take either IMCC2601 or MKTG2001 as part of their major, should bear in mind that IMCC2601 cannot be used to satisfy both the major and minor.
+These students are therefore advised to register for one of the other Level II courses listed under the IMC minor.
+Similarly, ECEM students who wish to pursue the minor in English Language, Writing and Speech, cannot use LANG3101 which is required for the major to also satisfy the minor; and are advised to register for one on the following courses which are treated as substitutes: PUBL3003: Editing and Proofreading or LITS3604: Creative Non-Fiction and Digital Media or COMM2905: Electronic Publishing or LING2810: Introduction to the Structure and Usage of Jamaican Creole.